menan-sali/hello-world/readme.md

 # C@pston3

-This is a training repo
+This is a training repository created for github